First Three Chapters

 First, the ending.
 They died, I failed, and the world turned to shit.
 The web holding our world together burned away and the Aphradia sunk back into chaos.
 At the height of its power and size, the Dokan Empire, collapsed, rupturing and breaking into a thousand factions.
 And whatever order there was disappeared.
 Though perhaps the Empire’s sense of order was always a lie.
 It sure felt that way in the capital.
 The façade of control simply a thinly spun thread held together by veiled words, espionage, and hidden political agendas, which burned away far quicker than it took to spin.

 Once I understood the way of the world, or I thought I did.
 I was a recent graduate of Firelite Academy, educated and refined.
 A finely sharpened blade with a scholar’s mind and a soldier’s sense of duty.
-I was top of my class, trained for war.
+I was top of my class, trained for war and leading.
 I knew my place.
 I belonged.
-I was strong and driven, in my prime and the only problem—my only problem—was that I had been assigned a job I didn’t want.
+I was strong and driven, in my prime, and the only problem—my only problem—was that I had been assigned a job I didn’t want.
 Can you imagine?
 What I would do to go back to that; a world where I had only one—one!—thing to complain about.
 One thing to make life difficult.

 And here I am today, before you.
 Washed up like a pile of decomposing kelp with only a story to my name.
 A story that I desperately need you to believe.
 Without your trust, well… I know what will happen.
-I only request that my end is swift.

 Make it clear how very little my story matters in it all.